How this project generates beautiful Open Graph images using Astro, Satori, and Sharp - from React components to PNG images.

 Posts and notes can specify their OG style preference in frontmatter:

-The route handler reads this field and passes it to generateOgImage(), allowing per-article customization of the OG image theme.
+---title: My Postdescription: Post description for social mediaogStyle: 'particle' # or 'default', 'default-dark'---The route handler reads this field and passes it to generateOgImage(), allowing per-article customization of the OG image theme.

 How It Works: Complete Flow